Editor's Note: This article was updated on May 10, 2025, after new developments.

-SB 401 passed a House-Senate conference committee and now heads to the state legislature for final votes — with a decision coming as early as this week.
+SB 401 passed a House-Senate conference committee and made its way to the state legislature for final votes in May 2025.

 The bill was introduced in January and initially only addressed the sale of .50 caliber rifles.
 After lengthy testimonies on both sides, totaling more than 400 pages of official testimony, the bill was overhauled and revised to include parts of a failed bill, HB 893.

-If passed, the bill would represent one of the most sweeping gun bans in the U.S.
+If passed, the bill would have represented one of the most sweeping gun bans in the U.S.

 Hawaii already saw some of the toughest gun laws in the nation, with a semi-automatic pistol ban enacted in 1992.
 Up until now, rifles were largely outside the purview, but legislators say the time has come for that to change.